NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 False documentation

-If you are caught using false documentation (e.g., a medical certificate that you bought) or alter a legitimate document, you will not be granted special consideration, and will most likely be found to have committed academic misconduct, leading to your suspension or expulsion from the university.
+If you are caught using false documentation (e.g., a medical certificate that you bought) or alter a legitimate document, you will not be granted special consideration, and will most likely be found to have committed academic misconduct, and may result in your suspension or expulsion from the university.
 Your actions may also be reported to the police and you could face prosecution, as it is an act of fraud.
 Some students have also found that the person they bought it from has tried to blackmail them into paying more and more money over time.
 The SRC strongly advises against the use of false documentation.

 Need more help or advice?